whitep4nth3r/contentful-graphql-vs-rest/README.md

 }
 ```

-To get the data for the linked entries in the `items` array in this example from the REST API, you would cross-reference the `items[0].fields.author.sys.id` with the `includes["Entry"]` array, find the item in the array that has the `id` that matches, and resolve the data from there.
+To resolve the data for the linked entries in the `items` array in this example from the REST API, you would cross-reference the `items[0].fields.author.sys.id` with the `includes["Entry"]` array, find the item in the array that has the `id` that matches, and resolve the data from there.

 You can also use a Contentful SDK, such as the [JavaScript SDK](https://www.contentful.com/developers/docs/javascript/sdks/), which will resolve all of the linked entries and assets for you!